 Interested In Understanding How Orthotics Can Help Your Child?

 - In the first year, your child’s feet grow, change shape, and expand rapidly.
-If he wears shoes that are too small or too tight, it could impact his development.
+If he or she wears shoes that are too small or too tight, it could impact their development.

-- As a toddler, your child begins taking his first steps.
-This is the time he learns how to run, play, and move freely.
+- As a toddler, your child begins taking his or her first steps.
+This is the time they learn how to run, play, and move freely.
 Sometimes, children learn how to walk by standing on their toes.
 This is common and easily treated if stopped early.

-- Throughout his adolescence, your child plays on the playground, joins a sports team, and runs around freely.
-Sometimes, injuries happen.
+- Throughout adolescence, your child plays on the playground, joins a sports team, and runs around freely – and sometimes injuries can happen.
 Without proper treatment, your child’s growing bones could be permanently damaged.